OSSD with the majority of courses at the College (C), University (U), University/College (M) or Open (O) level plus successful completion of:

 This program targets students who have good interpersonal and communication skills.
 Manual dexterity is important.
 Students should also have good vision (with or without corrective lenses) and be willing to travel to community sites.

-- On campus Dental Clinic offering practical experience with community groups
+- On campus Dental Clinic offering practical experience.

 Although dental hygienists are most often employed by a dentist in private practice, a growing number of dental hygienists are self-employed or choose careers in public health education, hospitals, research, or dental product development and promotion.